 Luckily, there are so many easy and profitable side hustle opportunities to try depending on your needs.

-You can walk dogs, learn Pinterest marketing (learn how to make $500 – $1,000 per month working part-time as a Pinterest VA with my course), run Facebook ads for businesses from your home, take surveys, or earn rebates with cash back sites like Ibotta and Ebates.
+- Learn Pinterest marketing (learn how to make $500 – $1,000 per month working part-time as a Pinterest VA with my course)

 When you're able to make more money so you can save, pay off debt, and invest, you'll become more motivated as you steadily see your situation improve.